In this tutorial we will show you how to setup User ID Advanced Security Access in ASPMaker. We will use the demo database for demonstration.

 4. ASP Script Generation

-Click the [Generate] button and ASP Report Maker will generate the required ASP scripts automatically.
+Click the [Generate] button and ASPMaker will generate the required ASP scripts automatically.

 Login as employee #1 using "nancy" and user name and "1234" as password.
 Go to the "Orders" table.
 As we have used User ID security for the table,

-we can only access employee #1 (nancy)'s records.
+although we can still view all the records, we can only modify employee #1 (nancy)'s records.

-If you now log out and login again as employee #3 using "janet" as user name and "1234" as password, you can only access employee #3 (janet)'s records:
+If you now log out and login again as employee #3 using "janet" as user name and "1234" as password, you can only modify employee #3 (janet)'s records:

-But if you now lo gout and login again as employee #2 using "andrew" as user name and "1234" as password, you can access all employees' records because "andrew" is the parent user of all employees.
-All users report to "andrew".
+But if you now logout and login again as employee #2 using "andrew" as user name and "1234" as password, you can only access employee #1(nancy), #3(janet), #4(margaret), #5(steven) and #8(laura)'s records because "andrew" is the parent user of them, all these users report to "andrew".